Hedavam/Holiday-Movie-Predictions/README.md

 # Holiday Movie Predictions

-# Motivation
+## Motivation
-I was in a festive mood since it was the Holidays and I love Holiday Movies (who doesn't?) :)
+I was in a festive mood since it was the Holidays.
+Plus, who doesn't love Holiday Movies?!

 ## Research Questions:
 1. Could we group films by title type: movie, video, or TV movie?